Gallo homers again, Lyles strong as Rangers beat Royals 4-1 - WHIZ News

 Whit Merrifield had an RBI single among three hits as the Royals lost their fifth straight on a 10-game trip that matches their longest of the season.
 Kansas City is 4-17 since a five-game winning streak that put the club three games over .500.

+“We’ve got to try to stay even keel through the ups and downs,” Merrifield said.
+“We seem to get really down when things don’t go well and really high when things go well.
+You can be really hard on yourself every day in this game when things aren’t going well.”

-Gallo’s two-run shot to the opposite field in left — his 16th of season and third in two games — came right after Adolis García’s RBI triple in the first inning off Brady Singer (3-6), whose throwing error allowed leadoff hitter Isiah Kiner-Falefa to reach.
+Gallo’s two-run shot to the opposite field in left — his 16th of season and third in two games — came right after Adolis García’s RBI triple in a three-run first inning against Brady Singer, whose throwing error allowed leadoff hitter Isiah Kiner-Falefa to reach.

+Kiner-Falefa, García and Gallo all reached after falling behind 0-2 against Singer (3-6).
+The right-hander responded with four scoreless innings, striking out five in five innings.

+“Today it was self-induced trouble with an error and then 0-2 pitches,” Royals manager Mike Matheny said.
+“Part of this is young pitchers learning tough lessons.
+I think really just a couple of mistakes and after that he threw the ball really well.”

 Lyles (3-5) allowed seven hits — all singles — and a run with no walks and four strikeouts in his longest outing this year.